x1nos/surface-modelling/README.md

 * Includes a comparison with commercial 3d-cad modelling software.

-The project has been carried out in the course "Principles of repurposing electronics 521229A" at the University of Oulu.
+* The project has been carried out in the course "Principles of repurposing electronics 521229A" at the University of Oulu.

+* By opening the 521229A.pdf file you can read a more detailed description of the project.

+* The pdf file is in Finnish, but please use a DeepL translator, for example!